-As we food on our commanding spot, the first thought was most naturally of the numbers of the contending armies respectively.
-The British were stated by Buonaparte himself, at 80,000, and certainly they have never been made out to have been more.
-Marshal Blucker estimates them at the same number.
+As we stood on our commanding spot, the first thought was most naturally of the numbers of the contending armies respectively.
+The British were stated by Buonaparte himself, at 80,000 and certainly they have never been made out to have been more.
+Marshal Blucher estimates them at the same number.
 Of these not more than 30,000 were actually British; the rest were Germans, Belgians, and Dutch.
-There were assuredly no corps of the Prussians in the battle before the evening.
+There were assuredly no corps of Prussians in the battle before the evening.

-The French army certainly were 130,000 making the charmous balance in their favour of 50,000 men; and, be it never forgotten, al!
-French, and the best troops in France.
+The French army certainly were 130,000 making the enormous balance in their favour of 50,000 men; and, be it never forgotten, all French, and the best troops in France.

-In truth, the British army were a mile and a half from the nearest skirts of the wood, and never had one man within it; and so far from being crushed and overlaid, the masses, and of the French guard too, were often routed by the bold dash of an almost incredibly small proportion of their numbers.-nay, sometimes, as will afterwards be told of the Fighlanders and Scotch Greys, and it happened in many other parts of the field besides, by the prodigies of nearly infolated, individual valour.
+In truth, the British army were a mile and a half from the nearest skirts of the wood, and never had one man within it; and so far from being crushed and overlaid, the masses, and of the French guard too, were often routed by the bold dash of an almost incredibly small proportion of their numbers,-nay sometimes, as will afterwards be told of the Highlanders and Scotch Greys, and it happened in many other parts of the field besides, by the prodigies of nearly insolated, individual vathese English !"

-^{} According to account given of the Port Folio, found in Buonaparte's carriage, he passed the French frontier with 110,000 men only.
+^{} According to the account given of the Port Folio, found in Buonaparte's carriage, he passed the French frontier mith 110,000 men only.

-Buonapate knew the number of his already devoted adversaries well; and, with his usual presumption, expressed great astonishment to see their undismayed front on that side of the forest.
-His fear was, that they would escape him in the night; and he exclaimed on first seeing their order of battle with the dawn-" Ah!
-I have them then, these English!"
+Buonaparte knew the number of his already devoted adversaries well; and; with his agual presumption, expressed great astonishment to see their undismayed front on that side of the forest.
+His fear was, that they would escape him in the night; and he calcaimed on first seeing their order of battle with the dawn-"Ah!
+I have them then,

-The regular battle, it is well known, commenced by the almost simultaneous advance (and we distinctly saw their course) of three entire corps d'armee on the right, lest, and centre, of the British line.
-The attack on the right had for its first object the carrying of the post of Hougoumont, the key of the post ion a in possession of which, the French could have turned the Britishright.
-That column had the shortest way to move; and, under King Jerome, it was there the cannon and musketry first began.
+The regular battle, it is well known, commenced by the almost simultaneous advance (and we distinctly saw their course) of three entire corps d'arnee on the right, left, and centre, of the British line.
+The attack on the right had for its first object the carrying of the post of Hougoumont, the key of the position: in possession of which, the French could have turned the British right.
+That column had shortest way to move; and, under King Jerome, it was there the cannon and musketry first began.

-The utmost success of probably 30 000 men was, obliging the light companies of the 1st.
-2d and 3d foot guards, under the command of Lord Saltoun, to take refuge within the post, instead of defending the small wood, on the outside of it.
+The utmost success of probably 30,000 men was, obliging the light companies of the 1st 2d and 3d foot guards, under the command of Lord Saltoun, to take refuge within the post, instead of defending the small wood, on the outside of it.
 The post itself was never occupied by the enemy for a moment.
-The guards kept it, in spite of grape, and musketry, and balls, and shells, and slames; till they issued from it victorious in the hour of vengeance.
+The guards kept, in spite of grape, and musketry, and balls, and shells, and flames; till they issued from it victorious in the hour of vengeance.

-The corps d'armee destined for the left, (the 6th) foon arrived in the first attack in that quarter about the centre of the British left wing: but were calmly received and repulsed, by the admirably served artillary, and by the 42d 79th and 92d Highlanders, supported, it is believed by the 1st and 28th regiments, under the lamented Sir Thomas Picton.
+The corps d'armee destined for the left, (the 6th) soon arrived in the first attack in that quarter about the centre of the British left wing; but were calmly received and repulsed, by the admirably served artillery, and by the 42d 79th and 52d Highlanders, supported, it is believed, by the

+Ist and 28th regiments, under the lamented Sir Thomas Pieton.
 The whole slope was in our view.
 Nothing could be more tremendous than the mode of attack; it was headed by artillery, which discharged showers of iron grape shot, each bullet larger than a walnut.
-It was a battle on the part of the French, of cavalry and cannon, both equipped as if by magic, and much more, formidable than had ever been known in the French armies, even to take the field.
+It was a battle, on the part of the French, of cavalry and cannon, both equiped as if by magic, and much more formidable than had ever been known in the French armies, even to take the field.